“Here’s a purse you’ll never wear…”

 I had clothes that weren’t my style, but I wore them anyway because it was a gift.
 I had kitchen gadgets and dishes that I would never use that just sat on my counter top or in the drawer.
 And I had toys EVERYWHERE!
 Not only did it NOT add meaning to my life, it added STRESS.

-So how do you know what to give Moms for Christmas?
+How do you know what to give a minimalist mom this Mother’s Day?
 Give meaningful gifts.
 Give gifts of experience.
-Ask the person what they really want.
+Ask her what she really wants.

 Otherwise, don’t be offended if your gift ends up on the resell page or is donated.